pnnl/GenrAItOR/paper/paper.md

 Advances in instrumentation have led to the increased and rapid collection of multiple ‘omics data (e.g., proteomics, genomics, metabolomics), paving the way for a more holistic understanding of biological systems and the detection of mechanisms leading to pathogenesis.

-Several approaches have been developed that harmonize multi-omic data under unified modeling frameworks (@flores_missing_2023, @picard_integration_2021, @reel_using_2021).
+Several approaches have been developed that harmonize multi-omic data under unified modeling frameworks (@flores_missing_2023, @picard_integration_2021, @reel_using_2021, @rohart2017mixomics).
 However, to interrogate these models beyond the predictions or sample groupings they generate, analysts must rely on i) variable importance methods (e.g., Shapley values (@kuhn_7_1997)) to extract the most predictive/discriminatory set of modeled biomolecules, and ii) domain scientists (e.g., biologists) to contextualize the identified features within the modeled system based on their own knowledge or awareness/review of the relevant scientific literature.

-LLMs provide an opportunity to improve the efficiency of the human-dependent aspect of model interrogation described in (ii).
+Recent advances in LLMs provide an opportunity to improve the efficiency of the human-dependent aspect of model interrogation described in (ii).
 Specifically, domain-level experts may query a LLM for biological information on the indicated biomolecules and then judge and potentially revise generated responses for relevance and accuracy.

 Many existing LLMs are general purpose, having been trained on the vast corpora of data available from social media and other public sources.
 Since these foundational LLMs were trained without the domain-specific language required by ‘omic-based queries, the aim of this work is to use RAFT (@zhang_raft_2024) to update an open-source, foundational LLM so that it may serve as an AI-assistant to the domain expert in their contextualization of important modeled features.